adeutscher/core-tools/bash/conky/README.md

   * Set `CONKY_DISABLE_BLUETOOTH` to **1** to disable the display of connected Bluetooth devices.
   * Set `CONKY_DISABLE_VMS` to **1** to skip the VM display in `scripts/vms.sh`

+### Tasks Display

+This `conky` setup also has an optional tasks display.
+Unlike the primary displays options, this feature is disabled by default.

+* Set `$CONKY_ENABLE_TASKS` to **1** to enable the secondary display.
+    Off by defaut.
+See the ***Calendar*** section for more information on the secondary display.
+* The `$CONKY_SECONDARY_SCREEN` environment variable controls which screen that the `conky` tasks display will appear in the bottom-right corner of.
+  * Use `xrandr` to list your connected displays.
+Example values:
+    * DVI-0
+    * DVI-1
+    * HDMI-0
+* The `CONKY_SECONDARY_PADDING_X` (default **10**) and `CONKY_SECONDARY_PADDING_Y`
+    (default **35**) variables determine the offset of your secondary `conky` display from your chosen screen.
+  * The defaults were chosen to give a sliver of padding from the left-hand side of a screen and a MATE panel.
+* Set `CONKY_TASKS_FILE` to set the path of the CSV file that the tasks display will read from.
+See below for format details.
+The default path is `$HOME/tools/tasks.csv`.

+Example format of the CSV file specified by `CONKY_TASKS_FILE`:

+    YYYY-MM-DD,HH:MM,LABEL

+Example content of the CSV file specified by `CONKY_TASKS_FILE`:

+    2017-01-02,16:00,Afternoon appointment

+Populating this file is the responsibility of the user,
+    whether manually or through a separate script.

 ## `virsh`